Witziger/Witziger.github.io/Readme.md

 * Delivered a public speech introducing how I started my career in the Technology field with a humanity relat- ed background through self-taught programs

+### Design for Taiwan (Taipei, Taiwan)
+__Project Lead, September 2016 - July 2017 __

+* Participated in 3-day design thinking workshop led by fellow of IDEO consulting firm.
+* Led a cross-functional team of 5 people to design a new way to expand echo chamber for college students in Taiwan.

 ### NATIONAL CHIAYI UNIVERSITY— STUDENT LEGISLATIVE COUNCIL (Chiayi, Taiwan)
 __Representative of Dept. Foreign Languages, 2012 – 2013__